kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

 properties, at least one track needs to be added to the tracker.
 Once one track exists, click the small button above the right scroll bar to open and close the track editor properties.
-More information on using the properties editor follows below in the section \"Settings Things Up\".
+More information on using the properties editor follows below in the section "Settings Things Up".

 When the Tracker Object is edited it is completely blank.
-To start, click the \"+\" button to add as many tracks as you would like to use.
+To start, click the "+" button to add as many tracks as you would like to use.
-After adding the number of tracks you\'d like to use you will need to configure the track to work with your Csound instruments.
-Open up the track properties editor using the \"\<\" toggle button above the right scroll bar.
+After adding the number of tracks you'd like to use you will need to configure the track to work with your Csound instruments.
+Open up the track properties editor using the "\<" toggle button above the right scroll bar.
 Afterwards, select a track by clicking the name panel above a track.
 Selecting a track will populate the track properties editor as well as hilight the name panel with a green border.
-A track\'s properties consist of a Name, Note Template, Instrument ID, and Columns;
+A track's properties consist of a Name, Note Template, Instrument ID, and Columns;
 descriptions of the values are listed below.

 Name

 :   The name property is used only for reference; editing the name
-    changes the title shown on the name panel and is for the user\'s reference.
+    changes the title shown on the name panel and is for the user's reference.

 Note Template